Enterprise Vault Discovery.cloud User Guide

 Discovery.cloud users can view and access their own archived emails from the Investigations tab > My Mailbox node.
 You can view all of your archived emails, including the emails that were deleted from your email inbox.

 My Mailbox has similar functionality to your Personal.cloud archive.
 You can view and search your own emails.
-You can also reply to, forward, and restore your emails from here.
+You can also reply and forward your emails from here.
+You cannot restore emails to your own account from Discovery Archive (DA) and can only restore mails to the accounts which you monitor.

 When you view your archived emails, certain Personal.cloud features such as search filters and active folders are not available from Discovery.cloud.